-Before joining the faculty in 2019, Professor Iannarone directed the Investor Advocacy Clinic at Georgia State University College of Law.
-There, she oversaw students’ representation of consumer investors with small claims against their brokers before the Financial Industry Regulatory Authority (FINRA), their efforts to educate investors, and their work representing the voice of retail investors in evaluating and commenting on FINRA and SEC rule proposals.
+Before joining the faculty in 2019, Professor Iannarone founded the Investor Advocacy Clinic at Georgia State University College of Law where she oversaw students’ representation of consumer investors with small claims in FINRA arbitration.
+Previously, Professor Iannarone taught at Mercer Law School and at Vanderbilt Law School.

 Before entering academia, Professor Iannarone was an equity partner and deputy general counsel in a litigation boutique firm where she represented plaintiffs and defendants in litigation at all levels of state and federal trial and appellate courts.
 Beginning with her time in law practice and throughout her academic career, Professor Iannarone has been heavily involved in service to the practicing bar, including by serving as President of the Atlanta Bar Association, President of the Atlanta Council of Younger Lawyers, Chair of the State Bar of Georgia’s Professionalism Committee, Chair of the Atlanta Bar Association Reputation and Public Trust Committee and liaison to the Georgia Chief Justice’s Commission on Professionalism.
 She is also a former chair of the AALS Section on Employee Benefits and Executive Compensation and a fellow of the American Bar Foundation.